ben-barnes/quokka/README.md

 As you can see from the example above the `accounts` table has been defined as both a parent table and child table.
-This is an example of how to represent as associative table (Table which represents a many to many relationship) using this library.
+This is an example of how to represent an associative table (Table which represents a many to many relationship) using this library.

 ### Populating Parent Tables

-Once your tables are defined then you can define your functions which can take input data as a list of tuples which represent your data.
+Once your tables are defined then you can define functions which take a list of tuples representing your data.
 Let's start with the `users` table.
 The following example demonstrates how to define a function to insert users, and then how to use this function;